Josip Broz Tito: General Secretary of the CPY

 In June 1937, Gorkić was summoned to Moscow, where he was arrested, and after months of NKVD interrogation, he was shot.
 According to Banac, Gorkić was killed on Stalin's orders.
 West concludes that despite being in competition with men like Gorkić for the leadership of the CPY, it was not in Tito's character to have innocent people sent to their deaths.
 Tito then received a message from the Politburo of the CPY to join them in Paris.
 In August 1937, he became acting General Secretary of the CPY.
 He later explained that he survived the Purge by staying out of Spain, where the NKVD was active, and also by avoiding visiting the Soviet Union as much as possible.
-When first appointed as general secretary, he avoided travelling to Moscow by insisting that he needed to deal with some indiscipline in the CPY in Paris.
+When first appointed as general secretary, he avoided travelling to Moscow by insisting that he needed to deal with some disciplinary issues in the CPY in Paris.
 He also promoted the idea that the upper echelons of the CPY should be sharing the dangers of underground resistance within the country.
 He developed a new, younger leadership team that was loyal to him, including the Slovene Edvard Kardelj, the Serb, Aleksandar Ranković, and the Montenegrin, Milovan Đilas.
 In December 1937, Tito arranged for a demonstration to greet the French foreign minister when he visited Belgrade, expressing solidarity with the French against Nazi Germany.
 The protest march numbered 30,000 and turned into a protest against the neutrality policy of the Stojadinović government.
 It was eventually broken up by the police.
 In March 1938, Tito returned to Yugoslavia from Paris.
 Hearing a rumour that his opponents within the CPY had tipped off the police, he travelled to Belgrade rather than Zagreb and used a different passport.
 While in Belgrade, he stayed with a young intellectual, Vladimir Dedijer, who was a friend of Đilas.
 Arriving in Yugoslavia a few days ahead of the Anschluss between Nazi Germany and Austria, he made an appeal condemning it, in which the CPY was joined by the Social Democrats and trade unions.
 In June, Tito wrote to the Comintern, suggesting that he should visit Moscow.
 He waited in Paris for two months for his Soviet visa before travelling to Moscow via Copenhagen.
 He arrived in Moscow on 24 August.